 [vc_row 0=””][vc_column 0=””][vc_column_text 0=””]

-Arrival / Departure Arrival time is 5.00pm and departure time is 10.00am.
+Arrival / Departure Arrival time is 5pm in the Farmhouse and 4pm in all other cottages.
+Departure time is 10.00am.
 We would kindly ask that you vacate your cottage no later than this time in order to give us time to prepare the cottage for the next guests.
 Just leave the key in the cottage door.
 We also please ask that you leave your cottage in a tidy state, all furniture (if moved during your stay) be put back to its original place, and that all rubbish is removed and disposed of in the refuse & recycling area.

 If there are any problems with your cottage please contact 07947 406921 (please do not call – text only).

 Our guests have free access to an indoor swimming pool at Tencreek Holiday Park (though please note that the pool is not available in August due to issues with overcrowding).
 The pool is just a short drive away at Tencreek Holiday Park .
 Please note that you must book a session.

 Further info regarding the pool and the booking link can be found here – https://www.dolphinholidays.co.uk/cornwall-holiday-park/swimming-pool/

 When you book please put in Polean Farm as the booking reference .
 Please note that you need to do a separate booking per person.
 If you have any problems or questions about the swimming then you can call them on 01503 262447.

 Please note that the pool is not available during August.
 There is a very nice pool in Liskeard (Lux Park) that is open to the public.